Porsche 911 Coupe review

 Overview

 So, what are the reprofiled bumpers, fresh front and rear lights, updated colours and new wheels hiding?
-Peer inside and you’ll notice the analog rev counter is gone, replaced by a 12.6-inch curved digital display.
+Peer inside and you’ll notice the analogue rev counter is gone, replaced by a 12.6-inch curved digital display.
 But the biggest and most controversial news is that the 911 GTS is now a hybrid.
 Of sorts.

 Don’t worry, there’s no CVT gearbox or massive, battery-induced weight increase.
 You still get an eight-speed dual-clutch gearbox, while the small 1.9kWh battery and motors mounted in the gearbox and turbo only add 40kg.
 There’s no EV mode, just a boost in performance and efficiency from a system based on that found in Porsche’s championship winning sports racers.
 Total power is 541hp, 61hp more than the old GTS.